MicrosoftDocs/winrt-api/windows.media.devices/colortemperaturepreset.md

 Indicates that the color temperature is adjusted for a scene lit by a flash.

 ### -field Fluorescent:5
-Indicates that the color temperature is adjusted for a scene lit by florescent light.
+Indicates that the color temperature is adjusted for a scene lit by fluorescent light.

 ### -field Tungsten:6
 Indicates that the color temperature is adjusted for a scene lit by tungsten light.